himanshugupta30062/Sahadhyayi/README.md

 VITE_GEMINI_API_KEY=your_key_here
 ```
 These values are required for the application to connect to Supabase and for the
 chatbot to fetch responses from the Gemini API.
+The application will throw an error if any of them are missing.

 ## How can I deploy this project?